 It’s hard to imagine the fun we had just this time last year.
 Now that we find ourselves in isolation, we are left with the memories of better times.
 But one thing that never changes is the abundance of the sea in our Lowcountry region.
 Once the waters around Lady’s Island and Beaufort begin to warm, the blue crab become plentiful.
 If you are fortunate enough to live on the coast or have access to fresh crabmeat, try making crabcakes.

 Here’s a 4th generation Gullah lady picking blue crabs in Beaufort, S.C.
-Now in her 80s, she’s been picking blue crab since she was 12 years old.
+Ms. Gracie is now in her 80s, and she’s been picking blue crab since she was 12 years old.
 Just outside Beaufort on St.Helena Island, we have one of the largest populations of Gullah folks anywhere in the nation.
 These proud descendants of slaves have lived off the land and sea ever since they arrived in our country prior to the Civil War.
 They are a proud and hard-working people.
 Charleston artist Sandra Roper captured her last year as she worked.
 I love that she wears white boots meaning she is a part of the fellowship of whiteboot heroes who labor each day to bring us the bounty of our rivers and the sea.

 I used to go to Charleston frequently and always made it a point to have lunch at SNOB (Slightly North of the Broad.)